ConduitIO/conduit/docs/architecture-decision-records/20220121-conduit-plugin-architecture.md

 ![Plugin Architecture - Registries](https://user-images.githubusercontent.com/8320753/153414135-83f3c196-5d1e-4b03-8172-0427c0a01c03.svg)

-We introduced a plugin dispenser interface with two implementations that allow us to interact with the plugin either through Go-plugin (i.e. plugin runs in a standalone process) or directly through Go (i.e. plugin acts as a library).
+We introduced a plugin dispenser interface with two implementations that allow us to interact with the plugin either through go-plugin (i.e. plugin runs in a standalone process) or directly through Go (i.e. plugin acts as a library).

 ```go
 type Dispenser interface {